Charcoal-burning suicide

-Charcoal-burning suicide is suicide by burning charcoal in a closed room or area.
+Charcoal-burning suicide is a suicide method which is achieved by burning charcoal in a closed room or area.
 Death occurs by carbon monoxide poisoning.

 Mechanism of action

 As the charcoal burns, the concentration of carbon monoxide (CO), produced by the incomplete combustion of carbon, gradually increases.
+The carbon monoxide (CO) rapidly binds to hemoglobin, compromising the transport of oxygen within the body.
+This results in death by hypoxia caused by acute carbon monoxide poisoning.
 CO concentrations of as little as one part per thousand can be fatal if inhaled over a period of two hours.

+Some survivors who attempted the method report that they chose it because they considered it "easy and painless" when compared with other suicide methods.
+Unlike jumping from a great height or cutting oneself with a knife, the person does not have to confront the fear of pain.
+The practice is often associated with alcohol or hypnotic drugs, and many survivors report not having felt any discomfort.

+Some dispute the claim that the process is painless, noting that oxygen deprivation can cause asphyxia and a consequent involuntary struggle response by the body, mediated by changes in pH detected by chemoreceptors in the medulla oblongata.
+However, this claim is based on a misunderstanding of the method, which causes death not through lack of oxygen but through the accumulation of CO in the blood serum.
+Symptoms of acute CO poisoning include, among others, headache, nausea, tachycardia, and seizures.
+Someone rescued while still alive will require intensive care treatment and may suffer permanent brain damage as a result of hypoxia.

+Symptoms and risks of acute carbon monoxide poisoning (CO), explaining why inhalation of gases from burning charcoal can cause death.

 History

 One of the earliest known suicides by inhalation of charcoal fumes may have been that of Porcia Catonis.
 Porcia Catonis, daughter of Cato the Younger and widow of Marcus Junius Brutus, officially died from ingesting hot coals, which may have been a euphemism for suicide by burning charcoals.
 Amédée Berthollet, son of Claude Louis Berthollet, supposedly died by this method in 1811.
 The suicide method also appears in nineteenth-century literature such as Eugène Sue's The Wandering Jew (1844).